I Love Walking In France

 Allow an hour or two to explore the narrow streets lined with medieval houses covered in lush vines and surrounded by flower-filled gardens.
 From the lookout beside the château, relax and enjoy the spectacular views over the surrounding countryside.

-Take a look around Loubressac and find a comprehensive list of accommodation.
+Take a look around Loubressac and find a comprehensive list of accommodation and transport options.

 An opening in the château wall leads to Église Saint-Pierre in Carennac